S Corporation Tax Calculator

 Detailed Scenario Comparison

-Scenario | Business Income | Owner's Salary | Distributions | Total Tax | Take-Home | Tax Rate |
+| Scenario | Business Income | Owner's Salary | Distributions | Total Tax | Take-Home | Tax Rate |

 This calculator provides estimates only and is not a substitute for professional tax advice.
 Tax rates and regulations are subject to change.
 Please consult with a qualified tax professional for advice specific to your situation.

-S Corporation Tax Calculator Help
+Corporation Tax Calculator Assistance Help

 How to Use This Calculator

-- Enter your business income and expenses
+- Write down your business income and expenditures

 Comparing Entity Types